meatball133/crystal/concepts/binary-octal-hexadecimal/about.md

 291
 ```

-Prefixing a non-hexadecimal number with `0x` will raise a compile error.
+Prefixing a non-hexadecimal number with `0x` will raise a compilation error.

 ###  Converting to and from Hexadecimal Representation